Skip to main content

 What about California's surprise billing rules?

 AB 72 and the federal No Surprises Act both apply in California.
-We ensure your out-of-network claims are billed correctly and help you navigate the independent dispute resolution process when reimbursements are below benchmark.
+We verify your out-of-network claims are billed correctly and help you navigate the independent dispute resolution process when reimbursements are below benchmark.

 Do you work with practices across California?